vladhlinskiy/couchbase/docs/Couchbase-action.md

 **Password:** Password to use to connect to the Couchbase.

-**Max Parallelism:** Maximum number of CPU cores can be used to process a query.
+**Max Parallelism:** Maximum number of CPU cores to be used to process a query.
 If the specified value is less than zero or greater than the total number of cores in a cluster, the system will use all available cores in the cluster.
 For more information, see [Parallelism Parameter].